zzzeek/bitbucket-issue-migration/README.md

 Repositories can be public or private, owned by individuals or organizations.
 Labels, milestones, and attachments are supported.

+Uses the Bitbucket 2.0 API **or** a zipfile from the Bitbucket export API.
+The export file works **much** better, it is fully accurate and no latency.
+There are many bugs in the 2.0 API still with the "changes" API call frequently failing, it also does not include when attachments were added.

 ## Parameters:

     $ bbmigrate -h